 The functionality of proxies vary by type: HTTP, SOCKS, SSL, and DNS are the main types of web proxies we’ll discuss here.

 - HTTP proxies are the most common free type of proxy, These are often used to get around firewalls put in place by schools and offices.
 They are typically only used with web browsers, either through a browser extension or a web app.
 Paid HTTP proxies tend to offer excellent speed and mask the user’s IP address, but they are not encrypted.

 - SOCKS proxies work for all types of traffic including apps and games.
-They are usually set up in each individual apps settings and can also be used in web browsers for specific sites and pages.
+They are usually set up in each individual app’s settings and can also be used in web browsers for specific sites and pages.
 This is useful if you want a proxy that works on an as-needed basis instead of funneling all or none of your traffic.
 SOCKS proxies can be encrypted but often are not.

 - DNS proxies are usually set up in your device’s internet settings, rather than installing a native app, extension, or modifying another app’s settings.
 The main use case for DNS proxies is to fool websites that geographically restrict content into thinking you’re somewhere your not.
 VPNs can also achieve this, but many streaming sites like Netflix, Hulu, and BBC iPlayer have started blocking VPN connections.
 DNS proxies, also called Smart DNS, are less likely to be blocked and in fact are faster than VPNs due to the lack of encryption.